 The country’s powerful and sophisticated military is primarily focused on Pakistan, but they also face internal challenges from Naxalite Maoist insurgents.

 As well as Hindus, India is home to a multitude of Muslims, too.
-Outside the calm of the mosque, though, there’s usually the crush of traffic.
+Outside the calm of the mosque or the temple, though, there’s usually the crush of traffic.

 Not just Hindus and Muslims – many other religions have a home here.
 In Cochin the spice trade was started by the Portuguese, but there were numerous Jewish merchants, enough to name a district.
 I mentioned history on the home page – how’s this for a portrait of the immense cultural and political changes that took place through the twentieth century?